sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 	> As you create Node.js application and design code, you need to keep in mind the event model described.
 	>
 	> To leverage the scalability and performance of the event model make sure you break up the work into
-	> chunks that can be perfored as a series of *callbacks*.
+	> chunks that can be performed as a series of *callbacks*.
+	>
+	> When you have designed your code correctly, you can use the event model to schedule work on the
+	> event queue.
+In Node.js applications, you schedule work on the event queue by passing a callback
+	> function to using one of these methods:
+		- Make a call to one of the blocking I/O library calls, such as writing a file or connecting to a database.

 	- Implementing Timers
 		- Delaying Work with Timeouts